 The vast majority of fake sapphires consists of a material called lead glass.
 This glass does pass the visual test, bearing a surprising resemblance to genuine sapphires.
-Glass does have some difference to sapphire in its properties that you can utilize to try and identify the material from which your stone was made.
+Glass does have some difference to sapphire in its properties.
+You can utilize these to try and identify the material from which your stone was made.

 Here is how you can discern fake from real sapphires: Breathe out on your gemstone and count how long it takes for the stone to become clear again after being fogged up by your breath.
 A genuine sapphire will clear up very quickly.
 On the contrary, glass – which retains moisture more effectively than sapphires do – will take longer to clear.
-If your stone takes perhaps five or six seconds to start to clear up, it could be lead glass.
+If your stone takes perhaps five or six seconds to start to clearing up, it could be lead glass.

 Since lead glass is the most common material for sapphire fakes, a way to spot fake sapphires is checking for the presence of glass.
 If you look very closely at your gemstone, you might see some bubbles within it; they could even be very small and difficult to spot with the naked eye.
 Therefore, take a magnifying glass.
 These bubbles are air pockets, and they’re a sure sign that you’re looking at glass.

 Another thing to look for within the sapphire is white lines.
 These lines are essentially thread-like connectors that will appear to be holding the stone together.
 If these are present in your gemstone, unfortunately it is likely because it is holding the stone together.
 In this case, what you have is not a genuine sapphire, but a composite sapphire.

 The breath test and the presence of air bubbles are ways of determining if a sapphire is a fake.
 Here are a few ways of knowing if it’s real.
 In a dark room, use a direct light to shine on your gemstone.
 A sapphire will reflect blue light, appearing to sparkle with blue colors.
 Glass, however, will sparkle and reflect a variety of colors.
 While the rainbow-style sparkle is very visually appealing, unfortunately it may be a sign you don’t have the genuine article.